 - Emotional eating, such as feeling empty, anxious, lonely, or depressed before excessive food intake and then feeling shame, guilt, or defeat after

-- Denial to self and others about disordered eating behavior
+- Denial about the disordered eating behavior

 - Hiding food and amount of intake from friends, family, and co-workers; often skipping meals in front of others and then binging at home alone, putting a strain on relationships (i.e., avoiding socializing or going out to lunch with friends)